On the Lower Bound of Minimizing Polyak-{\L}ojasiewicz Functions: Numerical experiments

 \section{Numerical experiments}

 We conduct numerical experiments on our hard instance.
 We consider the $\kappa$ relatively large, which can reduce the factors from the numerical constants.
 We first choose $\kappa$ and $\eps$, and then decide $T$ and $t$ using \eqref{equ:gTdef} and \eqref{equ:gtdef}.
 We use Gradient Descent, Nesterov's Accelerated Gradient Descent (AGD) and Polyak's Heavy-ball Method to optimize the hard instance.
 As AGD and the Heavy-ball Method are designed for convex functions, we need to choose appropriate parameter $\hat\mu$ in both algorithms, because our hard instance is non-convex.
-We let $\hat\mu = \mu$, the PL constant of our hard instance.
+For AGD, We let $\hat\mu = \mu$, the PL constant of our hard instance.
+For Heavy-ball method, we adopt the parameter setting in \citep{danilova2020non}.

 GD, AGD and Heavy-ball Method are all zero-respecting algorithms, so Lemma \ref{lem:zero-chain-log} and Theorem \ref{thm:mainlog} applies to their convergence rates.
-From Figure \ref{fig:numerical}, we observe that GD and AGD converge almost linearly, but the number of greadient queries is more than the complexity lower bound.
+From Figure \ref{fig:numerical}, we observe that all three algorithms converge almost linearly, but the number of greadient queries is more than the complexity lower bound.
 The result is consistent with Lemma \ref{lem:zero-chain-log} and Theorem \ref{thm:mainlog}.